 Arctic Cat & Polaris Snowmobiles

-One thing I do know is in the late 70’s, Arctic Cat was quite the player in the sledding world.
+The one thing I do know is in the late 70’s, Arctic Cat was quite a player in the sledding world.
 We have an old 1978 Arctic Cat Jag, and to be honest, it’s my favourite sled.
 It’s a $600 buy from late last March that starts, runs, and stops, which is insane considering COVID drove prices to insanity.

 How do you test a machine like this?
 Drive it!

-This machine is a champ and it deserves a blog post of its own so you’ll have to wait for that one.
+This machine is a champ and deserves its blog post, which you’ll have to wait for.
 In the meantime, keep your eyes open for these older, less-powered units.
-These vintage snowmobiles are exceptionally fun, and if you have kids who are roaring to ride their own machines, these are ideal.
+These vintage snowmobiles are exceptionally fun, and if you have kids who are roaring to ride their own snowmobile, these are ideal.

 Snowmobile Annual Routine Maintenance

-Here is a list of things I like to do with my sleds.
-None of which is rocket science, nor is it the be-all-end-all, but it should help keep you out of trouble.
-For anyone who maintains their sleds, your snowmobile maintenance checklist may be different, but this is what works for me.
+Here is a list of pre-season maintenance things I like to do with my sleds.
+None of which is rocket science nor is it the be-all-end-all, but it should help keep you out of trouble.
+Those who maintain their sleds, your snowmobile maintenance checklist may be different, but this is what works for me.

 1. Inspect Your Belt, Carry a Spare

-If anything breaks on a sled, it’s usually the drive belt.
+If anything breaks on a snowmobile, it’s usually the drive belt.
 It’s not super expensive, and carrying a spare is cheap insurance to get you home.
 I also suggest you read the snowmobile repair manual or watch a YouTube video on how to change your sled’s belt.
-Save the video or take a picture of it on your phone, so you don’t have to physically carry the manual.
+Save the video or take a picture with your phone to avoid physically carrying a manual.

 2. Inspect the Track